-People are motivated to buy organic foods for many reasons, and the “certified organic” label aims to reassure consumers that they are indeed buying healthy foods, free of toxic ingredients and sourced in an ethical manner.
+People are motivated to buy clean, whole foods for many reasons, and the “certified organic” label aims to reassure consumers that they are indeed buying healthy foods, free of toxic ingredients and sourced in an ethical manner.
 However, in the egg industry, there isn’t a one-size-fits-all process.
-The various labels on egg cartons are a source of confusion, yet the most misleading of them all is the organic egg.
+The various labels on egg cartons are a source of confusion and are often misleading to the consumer and here’s why:

 The conventional hens’ diet and living conditions affect the nutritional content of the eggs they produce.
-If you were to crack open a conventional egg and compare it to a true free-range egg, you visibly see the difference: The conventional egg has a small yolk that is light yellow compared to the abundant bright orange yolk in the nutritional true free-range eggs.
+Multiple studies have shown that the egg production declines and the nutritive value of each egg declines significantly when compared to pasture-raised chicken eggs.
+If you were to crack open a conventional egg and compare it to a pasture-raised egg, you visibly see the difference: The conventional egg has a small yolk that is light yellow compared to the abundant bright orange yolk in the nutritional pasture-raised egg.

 These chickens do live outside of small cages, but they are often kept in large, crowded enclosures.
 They’re not roaming spacious, grassy areas to find natural foods (insects and worms), and they are fed an unnatural grain-based diet, albeit organic and free of synthetic pesticides.
 Even the manner in which these eggs are sanitized is a gray area and the method is not transparent to buyers.
 Each state has its own cleaning regulations, and organic egg producers may use chemicals in the treatment process.
 Quite simply, the “organic” label doesn’t always reflect what buyers think they are getting.